 Tech Savvy Dental Professional 2019

-As a dental hygienist, first browse the user-friendly Top 10 List of Updated Internet Tips below created by Margaret.
+As a dental hygienist, first browse the user-friendly Top 10 List of Updated Internet Tips below.
 Later browse the associated webpage DH Links where you can find out about Career and Schools, Associations, and Patient Information, as well as Research and other related Healthcare Pages; this Guide is cited on ADHAs Important Links on their Resource Page ~ Under 'Sites by Dental Hygienists’.
 See also an article on Webinars for CE by Margaret.

 As a tech-savvy dental hygienist, see below for the Tips to Declutter Your Worktop Messes!
 Look also at why we as dental hygienists need to be as informed as our patients about the Internet.